planqtn/planqtn/docs/planqtn-studio/transform.md

     Under construction [TODO: expand all these bulletpoints]

-## Fusing legos
+## Fusing LEGOs

-To fuse legos, select legos and click "Fuse legos" or press the (f) button.
+To fuse LEGOs, select LEGOs and click "Fuse LEGOs" or press the (f) button.

 ## ZX-calculus transformations